mybudget-tracker/mybudget-tracker.github.io/index.md

 ### Do third parties see and/or have access to information obtained by the Application?

-No. We will not share your information with third parties in any ways.
+No. We will not share your information with third parties in anyways.

 ### Children